tsantor/cookiecutter-django/README_FORK.md

 # Cookiecutter Django

 This forked version of the [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) repo retains all the features of that repo and adds additional optional features to get started on more complex projects quickly.
+This is a **VERY OPINIONATED** fork so be aware.

 ## Features
-- Makefile with some helpful commands
+- Makefile with tons of helpful commands
 - Custom AdminSite class
 - Custom Storage classes
 - Prebuilt Celery Tasks
 - Custom JSONRenderer (consistent DRF response format)
-- Simple Model Mixins
-- Simple Admin Mixins
+- Simple Mixins

+## Features if Docker option used:
 - Bash Utility Scripts
   - Create User
   - Install Docker
 - Traefik
-  - Dashboard enabled (traefik.domain.com/)
+  - Dashboard enabled (traefik.domain.com/dashboard/)
   - Access log enabled
+  - Metrics enabled
 - Prometheus (prometheus.domain.com/)
 - Grafana (grafana.domain.com/)
   - You will need to add your own dash (eg - Dashboard ID `XXX` Traefik official)